-If you’re self-employed, or an employee but haven’t been working for your employer for long enough or your average pay is less than £112 a week, you won’t be able to claim Statutory Maternity Pay, but you might be entitled to Maternity Allowance.
+If you’re self-employed, or an employee but haven’t been working for your employer for long enough or your average pay is less than £112 a week, you won’t be able to claim Statutory Maternity Pay, but you may be entitled to another benefit called Maternity Allowance.

 What is Maternity Allowance?